nodetec/relayrunner/docs/server/intrusion-detection.md

 ERROR   Async configuration of server failed
 ```

-To resolve this we’re going to change the backend value for the sshd jail in a `sshd.local` file which we're going to create in the `/etc/fail2ban/jail.d` directory.
+To resolve this, we’re going to change the backend value for the sshd jail in a `sshd.local` file which we're going to create in the `/etc/fail2ban/jail.d` directory.

 To create and open the `sshd.local` file run: